LearnersGuild/guide/Game_Manual/README.md

 - To get your bearings, read about [Basic Gameplay][basic-gameplay].
 - To learn how to find the right level of challenge for your learning, read [Challenge][challenge].
+- To find out about the levels of advancement and game roles, read [Levels and Roles][levels-roles].
 - To better understand what cognitive apprenticeship is and how to use it, read [Cognitive Apprenticeship][cog-app].
 - To find out how your stats are calculated, read [Stats][stats].
 - To understand the game boundaries (success/fail conditions), read [Boundaries][boundaries].